jhudsl/tidyversecourse/docs/04-dataviz.md

 >At the state-level, what is the relationship between firearm legislation strength and annual rate of fatal police shootings?

-In the previous course, we wrangled the data into a single, helpful data frame: `firearms`.
+In the previous course, we wrangled the data into a single, helpful dataframe: `firearms`.

 ```r